-Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes: Service charge £0 Estate charge £19.17 Buildings insurance £13.34 Management fee £0 Reserve fund payment £0 Total monthly payment excluding rent £32.51 Reservation £250.00 fee You'll need to pay a reservation fee to secure your home.
+Monthly payment to In addition to the rent above, the monthly payment to the the landlord landlord includes: Service charge £ Estate charge £36.03 Buildings insurance £5.27 Management fee £ Reserve fund payment £56.88 Total monthly payment excluding rent £98.18 Reservation fee £250.00 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
 The reservation fee secures the home for 3 months, extendable by mutual agreement.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is not refundable.
-Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a you're forming a new noosenoid for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.

 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
 Also, you must have a local connection to Cheshire East either through residency, work or family.
-Tenure Leasehold Lease type Shared ownership house lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Rent review Your rent will be reviewed each year by a set formula using the Consumer Price Index (CPI) for the previous 12 months plus 1%.
+Tenure Leasehold Lease type Shared ownership flat lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Rent review Your rent will be reviewed each year by a set formula using the Consumer Price Index (CPI)] for the previous 12 months plus 1%.
 For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
 Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Transfer of freehold At 100% ownership, the leasehold title remains in your name but your shared ownership obligations fall away.
 Landlord Weaver Vale Housing Trust Gadbrook Point Rudheath Way Gadbrook Park Rudheath Northwich Cheshire CW9 7LL Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.